openforis/sepal-doc/docs/source/cookbook/planet_mosaic.rst

 -   :guilabel:`AOI`: the Area of interest (AOI)
 -   :guilabel:`DAT`: the dates of the time series
--   :guilabel:`SRC`: the sources datasets of the time series
+-   :guilabel:`SRC`: the time series dataset source
 -   :guilabel:`OPT`: the filtering options

 .. thumbnail:: ../_images/cookbook/planet_mosaic/no_parameters.png